Jason Stanley

 Ball Micrometer

 I use a ball micrometer when measuring the thickness of the case neck.
-This measurement, along with some math, will give me a theoretical idea of my over bullet measurement.
+This measurement, along with some math, will give me a theoretical idea of my over bullet measurement used when neck turning brass.
 I then confirm with a seated bullet using the micrometer.

 Both my micrometer and ball micrometer are attached to a micrometer stand.
 This makes measuring objects much easier.